Dancers from National Water Dance 2020

 On April 18, 2020 at 4:00 p.m.
 EST movers danced for their lives in this nation-wide simultaneous dance event.
 National Water Dance is an artist-driven collective of dancers, students, educators and community members who create simultaneous performances across the United States including Puerto Rico.
-Our focus on this election year is climate change.
-2020 is a year to get-out-the vote and to celebrate the centennial anniversary of the 19th Amendment giving women that right.
+Our focus on this election year was climate change.
+2020 was a year to get-out-the vote and to celebrate the centennial anniversary of the 19th Amendment giving women that right.
 We are so grateful you answered our invitation to dance with us—to secure voting rights for everyone, to be accountable for our environment, to vote for action on climate change, and to bring us back into balance with this precious planet that we all call home.
+Keep up with National Water Dance on Instagram and Facebook.

 A Personal Message from National Water Dance Director Dale Andree